arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 ### Stack The Carrier

-The Portenta Hat Carrier design allows to stack the Portenta board with ease.
-The following figure shows how the Portenta Hat Carrier pairs the Portenta boards via High-Density connectors.
+The Portenta Hat Carrier design allows the user to easily stack the preferred Portenta board.
+The following figure shows how the Portenta Hat Carrier pairs with the Portenta boards via High-Density connectors.

 ![Portenta Hat Carrier Stack Orientation](assets/board_mount.gif)